DanielFord11/EmployeeDB_App/README.md

 https://drive.google.com/file/d/1wTpAptso831LuZxqz2vST1vxfoGlkCzq/view

 ## Installation
-CLone this Repo then follow the video instrucitons to create the db, load it, then launch the command prompt
+Clone this Repo then follow the video instrucitons to create the db, load it, then launch the command prompt

 ## Usage